Accessibility Tools

 Apply for a HMO licence

-Licence fee
+HMO Licence fee

-HMO Licence fees from 1 April 2024
+HMO Licence fees from 1 April 2025 are set out in the table below:

 Description of Charge